Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

-RENTON — As the Seahawks prepare for their second preseason game Saturday night against Denver, the overall composition of the cornerback spot seems as muddled as when training camp began.
+RENTON — As the Seahawks prepare for their second preseason game Saturday night against Denver, the composition of the cornerback spot seems as muddled as when training camp began.

-One thing seems pretty certain — Ahkello Witherspoon, signed as a free agent in the offseason to a contract that includes $4 million guaranteed, will start at the all-important left cornerback spot.
+One thing seems certain: Ahkello Witherspoon, signed as a free agent in the offseason to a contract that includes $4 million guaranteed, will start at the all-important left cornerback spot.

-But D.J.
+D.J.
 Reed, the presumptive starter on the right side, hasn’t practiced in two weeks due to a groin injury.

 That’s had Tre Flowers filling in with the No. 1 defense.
-And it will still be little surprise if Reed and Flowers end up as the one-two on that side.
+It will be surprising if Reed and Flowers end up as the one-two on that side.

-But in the past week, two young corners have begun to make a move up the depth chart and show they could factor into playing time this year, as well.
+In the past week, two young corners have begun to make a move up the depth chart and show they could factor into playing time this year, as well.

 One is a player whose name most Seahawks fans surely know — rookie Tre Brown, a fourth-round pick out of Oklahoma.

-The other is a bit more off-the-radar — Gavin Heslop, a second-year player who entered the league as an undrafted free agent from Stony Brook.
+The other is off-the-radar — Gavin Heslop, a second-year player who entered the league as an undrafted free agent from Stony Brook.

 Each will get a chance to make a further impression on the coaches Saturday night when the Seahawks host the Denver Broncos in a preseason game at Lumen Field.
 Kickoff is at 7 p.m.